 - Be eligible for undergraduate scholarship funding

-- Earn a degree with multiple career options
+- Be on the path to earn a degree with multiple career options

 - Qualify for preferred employment opportunities with M-DCPS